chaithanya-0414/chaithanya/README.md

 # chaithanya
-This is my first giftn repository.
+This is my first gift repository.
 Author-chaithanya